conan-io/docs/integrations/deployment/appimage.rst

     $ file MyApp-x86_64.AppImage
     MyApp-x86_64.AppImage: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/l, for GNU/Linux 2.6.18, stripped

-Finally, that file file could be easily distributed just by copying and uploading it to an FTP server, moving it to the flash drive, etc..
+Finally, that file file could be easily distributed just by copying and uploading it to a Web or a FTP server, moving it to the flash drive, etc..